xiangzhihai/BST_AND_TREEMAP/BST_TREEMAP_AVL.md

   - Guarantees O(log n) complexity even in the worst case.
   - Slightly more complex insertions/deletions due to rotations.

+- **Red-Black Tree**:
+  - Self-balancing binary search tree.
+  - Guarantees O(log n) complexity for insert, delete, and search operations.
+  - Less strictly balanced than AVL trees but requires fewer rotations, making it faster for insert-heavy workloads.
+  - Commonly used in scenarios like TreeMap, TreeSet, and other ordered collections in programming languages like Java.

 ---

 ## Summary